jwwhitsitt/jwwhitsitt.github.io/_pages/hire-me.md

 title: "Hire Me"
 permalink: /hire-me/
 layout: single
-author_profile: true
+author_profile: false
 ---

-Clear writing for businesses that deal with complex ideas.
+Clear writing for businesses dealing with complex ideas.

-I help small businesses explain what they do in plain English, especially when technology is involved.
+If your product or service is solid but your messaging feels confusing, I help fix that.

-If your service is solid but your messaging feels confusing, I help fix that.
+I work with small businesses that need to explain technology, systems, or processes clearly—without buzzwords or fluff.

-## What I do
+### What I help with

-- Website copy that explains your product or service clearly
+- Website copy that explains what you do and why it matters
-- Articles and blog posts that educate without talking down
+- Articles and explainers written for non-technical readers
-- Technical or process-heavy content written for non-technical readers
+- Technical or process-heavy content translated into plain English

-## Who this is for
+### Who this is for

 You’ll get the most value working with me if:

-- Your business involves technology, systems, or processes
+- Your business involves technology, systems, or operations
-- You want clarity without hype or buzzwords
+- You want clarity, accuracy, and trust—not hype
-- You care about accuracy and trust
+- You need someone who can think technically and write like a human

-## Let’s talk
+### Let’s talk

 Email me at **contact@jeffwhitsitt.com**
-Or text or call **260-222-8509**
+Or call or text **260-222-8509**

 If it’s a good fit, we’ll figure out next steps.